AvantSD/gsd-form/README.md

 You can use the `handleChanges` prop to, for example, change the available options for interdependent `select` inputs, such as country/state/city.

-If you use a custom component for the submit button, you can pass a props `buttonProps={Object}`.

 ## Dependencies